djangofan/extent-reporting-example/README.md

 ## Notes

-Loosely based of this example: https://github.com/virenv/ExtentReportUsage/tree/master/ParallelUsage/src/Factory
+Loosely based of this example: https://github.com/virenv/ExtentReportUsage/tree/master/ParallelUsage/src/Factory and also on examples in the 2.0 Java documentation: http://extentreports.relevantcodes.com/java/version2/docs.html#parallel-runs

 Supports both testing by parallel methods and also by parallel classes.